 Sexual dysfunction can occur in both men and women living with diabetes.
 As health professionals, it’s important we create opportunities to talk to our patients living with diabetes about sexual dysfunction in our routine consultations.
 Not only will this increase the awareness of sexual dysfunction within the diabetes community.
 But it will also enable people experiencing sexual dysfunction to feel comfortable to talk to us and their wider health care team.

 What is sexual dysfunction?

-Sexual dysfunction (SD) is defined as the inability to achieve or maintain an adequate sexual response to a sexual encounter or intercourse resulting in a satisfactory orgasm or pleasure.
+Sexual dysfunction (SD) is the inability to achieve or maintain an adequate sexual response to a sexual encounter or intercourse resulting in an orgasm or pleasure.
 Sexual dysfunction affects both males and females and their partners due to:

 Erectile dysfunction (ED) is a persistent inability to achieve or maintain an adequate erection in order to have a satisfactory sexual encounter.
-For men with diabetes reduced blood flow and nerve damage can be the underlying issue of erectile dysfunction.
-Erectile dysfunction may or may not affect ejaculation.
-Mental health, body image and high blood glucose levels can affect libido reducing the desire to engage in sex.
+For men with diabetes reduced blood flow and nerve damage can be the underlying cause of erectile dysfunction.
+Erectile dysfunction can sometimes affect ejaculation.
+Additionally, mental health, body image and high blood glucose levels can affect libido, which can reduce the desire to engage in sex.